mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 - The matrix of modified variables, also denoted as `Omega`
 - The vectors of modification differences, also called `Xi`

-It turns out that the best estimate `m` for all variables is
+It turns out that the best estimate `mu` for all variables is

 `mu = inv(Omega)*Xi`